 Even if there are none of these activities in the home, our children receive this message through a variety of media.
 Even seemingly harmless internet games introduce children to the “fun”, “challenging”, and “winning” experiences of gambling.
 Gambling is easily accessible on computers, tablets, and mobile phones in formats that many adults are not even familiar with.

 Some children may be unaffected by all of this.
 It is very difficult to know in advance which ones may be affected.
 When the invisible line is crossed from social gambling to problem or addictive (compulsive) gambling, it is a life altering change for the gambler and loved ones.
 Compulsive gambling is not just about the money won or lost, but also about the drastic changes in behavior and the growing unmanageability of everyday life.

 Our experience with our own compulsive gamblers has taught us that compulsive gambling can begin at any age.
 Many of our gamblers, men and women, began gambling in childhood.
 Based on our experience and the numbers of parents of teens and young adults joining our meetings, we believe that gambling has a place among the list of parents’ concerns.

 What are the signs that your child may have a problem with gambling?

-3. Are you uncomfortable with your child’s friends and their activities together?
+2. Are you uncomfortable with your child’s friends or their activities together?

 4. Has your child lost interest in activities he or she once enjoyed?

-7. Does your child work, but never seems to have money and never seems to buy anything?
+6. Does your child work but never seem to have money?

-10. Does your child have an intense reaction during sporting events when one team is losing?
+11. Does your child have an intense reaction during sporting events when one team is

 If you think your child may have a gambling problem, you are welcome to come to a Gam-Anon meeting.
 The Gam-Anon members, including parents, will share their experience with you.
 Gam-Anon is a fellowship of those affected by someone else’s gambling problem whether or not the gambler acknowledges the problem.